iconclass/server/src/help/consortium.md

 The cost involved can be subdivided in several segments.
 First there are the external costs of keeping the service in the air, i.e. the costs of server hardware, bandwidth, etcetera.
 Then there are the internal costs of the time invested in creating the software and editing the content.

 To meet the external costs the Foundation evidently needs funding.
+But to continue developing the system, adding more images to the dataset of samples, add new translations and maintain and finetune the software, real people need to invest real time and some form of compensation is required for that too.

 On the [**Sponsoring Iconclass**](https://iconclass.org/help/sponsoring){:target="read"} page, more information can be found.